 - S&M Push Ups – builds on the Static Push Up variant, but opposite legs and arms are lifted from the ground.
 The position is held to failure before switching sides.

 Start by sitting upright on the ground, with arms crossed and knees bent.
 The feet are lifted off the ground while the torso is twisted so the left elbow can touch the right knee, then twisted in the opposite direction so the right elbow can touch the left knee.
-The movement is repeated as long as possible.
+The movement is repeated if possible.

 Standing Knee Raises